MikeDombo/JSONSchema2PoPo2/README.md

 - -s, --use-slots - Add a `__slots__` to each generated class to be more memory efficient.
 - --no-generate-from-definitions - Don't generate any classes from the "definitions" section of the schema.
 - --no-generate-from-root-object - Don't generate any classes from the root of the schema.
+- -tp, --translate-properties - Translate property names to be snake_case.
+With this enabled, inner classes will no longer be prefixed by "_" since their names won't collide with the property name.

 ### Encode Generated Object to JSON:
 ```python